Jawa Pos Arena

-The DBL Arena is an indoor sporting arena located in Surabaya, East Java, Indonesia.
-Located in the suburb of Surabaya, adjacent to the Graha Pena Building, it is renowned as one of the Indonesia's main venue for basketball matches.
+Jawa Pos Arena, previously DBL Arena, is an indoor sporting arena located in Surabaya, East Java, Indonesia.
+Located in the suburb of Surabaya, adjacent to the Graha Pena building, it is renowned as one of the Indonesia's main venue for basketball matches.
 It is also home for the Development Basketball League, a basketball competition between junior and senior high schools formerly named DetEksi Basketball League (DBL).
 It is owned by Jawa Pos Group, and operated by DBL Indonesia.